Neal Brose is struggling through a divorce, a money laundering deal, and sharing his apartment with the ghost of a young girl.

 Kunming is the capital and largest city in Yunnan Province, Southwest China.

-Caspar’s actions (and his sudden ability to speak Chinese and the Tree’s sudden silence) is explained in “Mongolia” (note ).
+Caspar’s actions (and his sudden ability to speak Chinese and the Tree’s silence) is explained in “Mongolia” (note ).

 Chicken-brains who still believed in politics talked in excited voices about the Four Modernizations, the trial of the Gang of Four, and a benign spirit come to save China called Deng Xiaoping.